russjeffery/DudaAPI-Slate/source/includes/_multiscreen.md

 ### Return

-You can expect a `200 OK` response along with the all of the template data (in an array of objects) shown here.
+You can expect a `200 OK` response along with the all the template data (in an array of objects) shown here.

 ## Get template info